 3: Shareable Content

-As mentioned previously, any form of audience engagement these days relies on the constant creation of quality content.
-Visual content is the best way to do this and videos are by far the most popular and shared type of post on social media, and consistent, beautiful content will ensure that they don’t get ignored.
+As previously mentioned, any form of audience engagement these days relies on the constant creation of quality content.
+Visual content is the best way to do this and videos are by far the most popular and shared type of post on social media, and consistent, eye-catching content will ensure that they don’t get ignored.

 Having a clear strategy for your visual content can really increase the impact you get out of it.
 For example one killer visual concept can be spread over multiple channels.
 A single lyric video can be turned into several instagram clips or stories, twitter posts, vertical videos for TikTok, SnapChat and Spotify and can even be repurposed into live visuals.

 4: Audience Interaction